 Payroll checks are one of many options that employers have when paying employees in return for their work.
 Unlike digital payments such as direct deposit, paper checks offer unique advantages for both employers and employees.
-Paying by check can be especially helpful for workers without bank accounts and prevent employees from having to share banking information if they are uncomfortable doing so.
-They can also encourage impromptu one-on-one interactions as employers hand out checks directly to employees.
+Paying by check can be especially helpful for workers who do not have bank accounts, and it can prevent employees from having to share banking information if they are uncomfortable doing so.
+Checks can also encourage impromptu one-on-one interactions as employers hand out checks directly to employees.

 This guide will explain the most common types of paychecks, the key calculations to get wages right, and how to stay ahead of compliance considerations.